-- 3. Release the rear brake lever/parking brake lever and increase engine speed by gradually opening the throttle. - 4.
-When speed increases, release the throttle and shift to 2nd gear by pressing the upshift switch once. - 5.
+- 3. Release the rear brake pedal, gradually release the clutch lever/ parking brake lever, and increase engine speed by gradually opening the throttle. - 4.
+When the speed increases, close the throttle, pull in the clutch lever/parking brake lever, shift to 2nd gear by raising the shift lever, and gradually release the clutch lever/parking brake lever while gradually opening the throttle. - 5.
 Repeat this sequence to progressively upshift to 3rd, 4th and 5th (top) gear. - 6.
-To downshift, press the downshift switch once.
+To downshift, reverse this sequence.
 Remember to close the throttle each time you shift to the next lower gear.